scokobro/professional-identity/profIdent-draft1.md

 According to arguments put forward in _Hōsō Ripōto_ the government may not actually be able to use the Broadcast Act in this way.(HR 263+64)

-#### Article 4{-}

-This article is divided into two sections, the first deals with programming content, the second with encouraging broadcasters to provide services for the visually impaired.
-It is the first section which Kaye refers to.
+Article four is divided into two sections, the first deals with programming content, the second with encouraging broadcasters to provide services for the visually impaired.
+It is the first section (see below) which Kaye refers to.

+> **Article 4**
+>
 > (Editing and Other Matters of the Broadcast Programs of Domestic Broadcasting, etc.)
 >
 > The broadcaster shall comply with the matters provided for in the following items when editing the broadcast programs of domestic broadcasting or domestic and international broadcasting (hereinafter referred to as “domestic broadcasting, etc.”):\